Account based marketing (ABM) is creating major buzz in the B2B sales and marketing space, and for good reason.

 Every time a prospect interacts with your content, collect that data and use it to continue to build out their profile.
 Each click, open or download is a piece of intelligence into a prospect’s stage in the sales cycle.

 If you see a prospect interacting with a specific type of content, send them more of the same!
 Or offer content on a related topic.
 The goal of your communication with decision-makers is to provide a message about your offering that will resonate by addressing their pain points.
 When they do, take note.

 Educated buyers are more likely to convert to a sales meeting.
 Keep the dialogue going with personalized touch points to build reputation and trust, and convert to a sales opportunity when it is clear that need and timing have aligned.

 B2B Account Based Marketing: A Case Study

-Our client provides Fortune 1,000 companies with a high-profile learning and leadership development content platform.
-They wanted to focus on reaching a small group of high-priority accounts with messaging that felt personal and customized to their specific needs.
-To reach their target market, we used account based marketing best practices to lay out the following plan:
+A Fortune 1,000 company with a high-profile learning and leadership development content platform added more than $5 million additional dollars to their sales pipeline with account based marketing.
+The company wanted to focus on reaching a small group of high-priority accounts with messaging that felt personal and customized to their specific needs.
+They used the following plan, built on account based marketing best practices, to reach their target market:

 - Identify new decision makers inside each account

 - Push out thought leadership content and follow up to gauge interest and current needs

 - Develop inbound leads scored through an email automation campaign